krishnakumarg1984/IsoVolume_subshell_meshing/README.md

 The code uses only the base MATLAB functions and hence should be compatible with GNU Octave, for those without a MATLAB license.

 Please do note the licensing terms, when redistributing the code.

+The webpage of the project is located at (https://krishnakumarg1984.github.io/IsoVolume_subshell_meshing/).
+The project is also synced with the MATLAB file exchange community here, http://www.mathworks.com/matlabcentral/fileexchange/57794-isovolume-subshells)